More than 600 visitors arrived in Hawaii on Monday despite mandatory quarantine

-More than 600 visitors were among the 2,600-plus passengers who flew into Hawaii on Monday despite the mandatory, 14-day quarantine required for all who come in from out of state, according to preliminary statistics from the Hawaii Tourism Authority.
+More than 600 visitors were among the 2,600-plus passengers who flew into Hawaii on Monday despite the mandatory 14-day quarantine required for all who come in from out of state, according to the Hawaii Tourism Authority.

 Among the 2,637 people who arrived, the majority, 839, were returning residents, while 616 were visitors and 365 were military.